koheiw/proxyC/README.md

 ## Cosine similarity between columns

-With sparase matrices, **proxyC** is roughly 10 to 100 times faster than **proxy**.
+With sparse matrices, **proxyC** is roughly 10 to 100 times faster than **proxy**.

 ``` r